florenllanos/djangotestapp/README.md

-Project for learn and testing django.
+Project for learning and testing django.